-There are three basic types found in this country: drywood termites that build nests in sound dry wood above ground, dampwood varieties that live in moist, decaying wood, and the widespread subterranean termite.
+There are three basic types found in North America: drywood termites that build nests in sound dry wood above ground, dampwood varieties that live in moist, decaying wood, and the widespread subterranean termite.
 Drywood termite colonies cause significant damage, but their existence is limited to the Southern Atlantic Coast, the Gulf Coast, along the Mexican border and the Pacific Coast as far north as San Francisco.
 Dampwood termites are of less concern; they are only found in South Florida, the desert Southwest and the Pacific Coast.

 Subterranean termites are generally native species.
 However, a larger, more aggressive variety, the Formosan termite, was introduced into Hawaii in the 1850s; it was found in Gulf of Mexico port cities in the 1960s, and it has now spread throughout Florida and into surrounding states.
 The Formosan termite is not necessarily more destructive than native varieties, but it is less dependent on soil, and nests have been found within walls and in other above-ground locations.